chriddyp/chunked_requests/README.md

 chunked-requests
 ================

 A wrapper around Python's httplib for streaming, chunk-encoded HTTP requests.
+As used in the [Plotly-Python API](https://plot.ly/python/) for streaming, real-time graphing in the browser: [https://plot.ly/python/streaming](https://plot.ly/python/streaming).

 ### Quickly
 ```python